-We understand that having a sick child is stressful for the child, parents, and other family members.
+We understand that having a sick child is stressful for the child, parents, siblings and other family members.
 It is our goal to provide the highest quality care, while considering the unique needs of children with cancer and their families.
 For this reason, we have a multidisciplinary team approach.
-Our experienced and dynamic team includes specialists in pediatric oncology, pediatric radiation oncology, pediatric surgery, pediatric neurosurgery, pediatric neuroradiology, pediatric neurology, pediatric nursing, social work, child life, and other support staff.
+Our experienced and dynamic team includes specialists in pediatric oncology, pediatric radiation oncology, pediatric surgery, pediatric neurosurgery, pediatric neuroradiology, pediatric neurology, pediatric anesthesia, pediatric rehabilitation, pediatric nursing, social work, child life, and other support staff.
 Massachusetts General Hospital is home to the HOPES program which offers wellness services, free of charge, including music, art, massage, and acupuncture.
 These wonderful activities are open to patients and their families.